Hello!

-My name is John Amiel Flores (they/them).
-I am currently a first year PhD Student at the University of California, Los Angeles.
-My overarching research goal is to investigate and predict how climate change will affect the coral reef community ecology by understanding the interplay between the multiple scales of biology.
+My name is Amiel Flores.
+I am currently a second year PhD Student at the University of California, Los Angeles.
+My overarching research goal is to investigate and predict how rapid environmental changes will affect ecological communities in tropical ecosystems by understanding the interplay between the multiple scales of biology.
 I am currently interested in how the impacts of physical disturbances from storms can alter reef communities.
 More specifically, I am currently investigating how epibiont communities on coral reef macroalgae respond after storms.

 Education